 Bittylicious follows the GDPR, the General Data Protection Regulation.
-Our compliance with all of the UK's Information Commissioner's Office regulations fulfils most of the requirements already, although we have made various tweaks.
+Our compliance with all of the UK's Information Commissioner's Office regulations fulfils most of the requirements already, and this has been enhanced to comply with the GDPR.

 Process your data fairly, lawfully and transparently